 White mold has progressed from a sporadic disease to an annual threat to soybean production

-White mold was discovered in central Illinois in 1948.
-Although it eventually became a chronic problem in Michigan, Minnesota, and Wisconsin, outbreaks were localized, and occurred where soybeans were grown in rotation with other susceptible crops.
+White mold was discovered on soybeans in central Illinois in 1948.
+Although it eventually became a chronic problem in Michigan, Minnesota, and Wisconsin, outbreaks were localized and occurred where soybeans were grown in rotation with other susceptible crops.

-Beginning in 1990, however, the occurrence of white mold became more widespread in the Great Lake states, and by 1992 was prevalent throughout all the north-central states.
+Beginning in 1990, however, the occurrence of white mold became more widespread in the Great Lake states, and by 1992, was present throughout all the North Central states.

-Developing a management plan based on knowledge of field history and best disease management practices can help reduce losses from white mold.
-An effective management plan should include adept recordkeeping, cultural practices, varietal resistance, and possibly chemical and biological control tactics.
+Developing a management plan that is based on knowledge of field history and best disease management practices can help reduce losses from white mold.
+An effective management plan should include good record keeping, appropriate cultural practices, varietal resistance, and possibly chemical and biological control tactics.

-(A) Sclerotinia sclerotiorum survives in the soil as sclerotia — hard, black structures that resemble mouse droppings.
+(A) The white mold fungus (Sclerotinia sclerotiorum) survives in the soil as sclerotia — hard, black structures that resemble mouse droppings.

-(C-D) Apothecia produce spores called ascospores that colonize senescing soybean flowers.
+(C-D) Apothecia produce airborne spores called ascospores that colonize senescing soybean flowers.

-(F) As the fungus grows from the young pods to the nodes and stem of the plant, it eventually girdles the stem and disrupts the transport of water and nutrients.
+(F) The fungus eventually girdles the stem and disrupts the transport of water and nutrients.
 This causes leaves and stems to turn brown and stand erect above the soybean canopy.
-Closer inspection of the stems may reveal thick white mold, and sclerotia of S. sclerotiorum, which can form on the inside and on the outside of infected stem and pods.
+Closer inspection of the stems may reveal a thick, white mold on the stems and branches.
+Sclerotia can form either on the inside or outside of infected stems and pods.

 Scouting for mushrooms (apothecia) at canopy closure